The Viral Korean 2-in-1 Haircut Lets You Have A Bob — & Keep Your Length

 Even better, this work with different hair lengths, says Philipp Haug, cofounder of Haug London Haus hair salon, who recalls doing many of these cuts — a step up from the undercut — in the early ‘00s: “One person might have a shorter baseline and another might prefer something more mid-length, but then when you put the hair down, you’ve got a long haircut no matter what length you’ve gone for underneath.”

-Mercedes, a hairstylist at The Young American in California, has recently cut several of these styles.
+Mercedes, a hairstylist at The Young American in California, has recently cut several of these styles, proving it’s going global.
 She thinks it’s a lot of fun: “I love both long and short haircuts, so I’m always excited to do one of these,” she says.
 Mercedes suggests it’s a more wearable version of the also-viral “jellyfish” haircut, which is shorter on top and longer underneath.
 “The two-in-one Korean cut is like this, but flipped,” says Mercedes, allowing you to conceal the shorter section and wear your hair up or down with ease.

 AdvertisementADVERTISEMENT